alpaca-lang/alpaca/Tour.md

       let m = beam :io_lib :format [base, [x, y]] with msg -> msg in beam :lists :flatten [m] with msg, is_chars msg -> msg

-It's a bit of an open question right now as to whether we'll try to pull test assertions from EUnit's include file directly (likely the preferable way) or implement some matchers directly in MLFE.
+It's a bit of an open question right now as to whether we'll try to pull test assertions from EUnit's include file directly (likely the preferable way) or implement some matchers directly in Alpaca.

 # Processes<a id="sec-7" name="sec-7"></a>

-Process support in MLFE is still pretty basic but the following are all supported:
+Process support in Alpaca is still pretty basic but the following are all supported:

 -   spawn a function from the current module as a process with `spawn`
 -   receive messages in a function with `receive`